scalajp/2019.scalamatsuri.org/_candidates_en/TomoyukiShimomuraYoshimasaTanabe_1.md

 tags:
   - Best Practices, Software Design and Architecture
 suggestions:
-  - Those who are working in a team, and feel development methodology needs improvement
+  - Those who are working in a team and feel their development methodology needs improvement
-  - Those who want to guarantee quality as team
+  - Those who want to guarantee quality as a team
   - Those who are interested in requirements specifications and design
 contributes:
   -